 Breastfeeding the Sick Baby Part 2

 When a baby is ill, either with an acute or a chronic illness, it is important to make every effort to ensure that the mother continue breastfeeding him.
 In fact, it is not only possible, but good for both the baby and the mother to continue breastfeeding.
 Sick babies need to continue breastfeeding, especially if the illness is due to an infection since the immune factors in breastmilk continue to be produced and even adapt to the bacteria or viruses which are making the baby ill.
-Since mothers and babies share all bacteria and viruses, the mother produces antibodies to the very infection that is causing the baby to be ill.
+Since mothers and babies, being in such close physical contact, share bacteria and viruses, the mother will likely produce antibodies to the very infection that is causing the baby to be ill.
 Furthermore, the baby is comforted at the breast especially when he is sick.
 Mothers need to continue breastfeeding to prevent breast engorgement.
 Most importantly, breastfeeding comforts the baby while at the same time, the mother is comforted by breastfeeding the baby.

 Are there some illnesses in the baby that absolutely require mothers to avoid breastfeeding?